 Bamboo flooring is a relatively economical material, with the price per square foot ranging depending on a variety of characteristics.

-Quality: Because it is still a fairly new floor covering, there is no standard grading system which can be used to rate the quality of bamboo materials.
+Because it is still a fairly new floor covering, there is no standard grading system that can be used to rate the quality of bamboo materials.
 Many dealers will group their products into grade A and grade B lots, but those are arbitrary divisions.

 Generally, higher-quality bamboo flooring will come with a longer and more extensive warranty.
 Average residential structural warranties will range from 10-25 years, with finish warranties usually extending for 5-10 years.